PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:46:25
+Last updated: 2024-04-02 19:46:58
-Random Quote: Try not to become a man of success, but rather try to become a man of value. - Albert Einstein
+Random Quote: Impossibilities are merely things which we have not yet learned. - Charles W. Chesnutt